 As researchers we are frequently parallel processing.
 Regular email communication.
 As mentioned, I try to get most of my writing done in the first half of the day when my mind is freshest.
 For colleagues in California if I’m in Washington I can get things off to them first thing in the morning; or we can schedule meetings over their lunch and afternoon for me.
 I make a point to check in regularly with the key partners.[/vc_column_text]

 What does your workstation look like?

 I keep it simple: Macbook, one or two external monitors, and writing pad next to the mouse so I can switch from mouse to pen as needed.
 When traveling my iPad becomes a more important tool.
 I use all Apple products; I think I’m their target customer.
 The design and functionality work intuitively better than anything else.
 Other people have their own preferences and I think it’s important for people to match with their preference – we spend a lot of time with these tools.

 What platform/tools do you use for your professional life?

-For writing and presentations I use standard Office and Google tools.
-I like design and presentation tools through Adobe, and web-based whiteboarding apps.
-For quantitative analytical work we use Stata and R, and for qualitative we use Dedoose.
+For writing and presentations, I use standard Office and Google tools.
+I like to design and presentation tools through Adobe, and web-based whiteboarding apps.
+For quantitative analytical work, we use Stata and R, and for qualitative we use Dedoose.
 For surveys we use Qualtrics.
 I’m flexible on the platforms, whatever gets the job done smoothest and most intuitively.